AnshC/espresso-explained/README.md

 A simple website acting as a dictionary for common coffee drinks found at cafes.

-Designed & developed by me for SI 339 at the University of Michigan.
+Designed and developed for SI 339 at the University of Michigan.

 ## JavaScript Libraries